-To inquire is to protect !
+To educate is to protect !

-We give you an appointment on Thursday, March 28, 2019
+Join us on Thursday, March 28, 2019

-at the École normale supérieure Paris-Saclay (in Cachan) to find out more!
+at the École Normale Supérieure Paris-Saclay (in Cachan) to find out more!

 HIV research at LBPA

 Indeed, since 1987, the "retrovirus theme" is omnipresent in the laboratory, initially introduced by its Director, Professor Claude PAOLETTI to study three essential steps in the retroviral cycle: penetration, reverse transcription and integration.
 It was more focused on the study of integrase in the 90s under the direction of Professor Christian AUCLAIR.
-Then the laboratory then specialized in the pharmacological study of anti-integrase compounds including the development of in vitro integration tests with the arrival of Dr. Jean-François MOUSCADET.
+Then the laboratory specialized in the pharmacological study of anti-integrase compounds including the development of in vitro integration tests with the arrival of Dr. Jean-François MOUSCADET.